LaxarJS/shop-demo/docs/tutorials/hello_world.md

 ## What is a Widget?
 A LaxarJS application consists of pages which embed several small artifacts like widgets and activities.
 A widget is a small artifact which is responsible for a part of the view and user interaction of an application.
 The communication with the server is often done by the activities.
-The different between the widgets and the activities is that an activity doesn't have DOM elements.
+The difference between the widgets and the activities is that an activity doesn't include DOM elements.
 An activity could run on the server whereas a widget needs the client.
 Every widget and activity is an encapsulated artifact.
 They communicate with each other via the EventBus.

 ## Develop a Simple LaxarJS Widget